ckaestne/seaibib/README.md

 Ding, J., D. Zhang, and X. Hu.
 2016. “[A Framework for Ensuring the Quality of a Big Data Service](https://ieeexplore.ieee.org/iel7/7557343/7557418/07557439.pdf).”
 In 2016 IEEE International Conference on Services Computing (SCC), 82–89.

 > Another example of using metamorphic testing, using domain knowledge about the problem to come up with invariants.
 Nice concrete example, though not the easiest read.

+Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "[Anchors: High-precision model-agnostic explanations](https://sameersingh.org/files/papers/anchors-aaai18.pdf)."
+In Thirty-Second AAAI Conference on Artificial Intelligence.
+2018.

+> Approach for explaining black-box models that is essentially invariant mining, not that far from Daikon.
+The paper identifies rules that, with high probability, are sufficient to explain a specific prediction for a subset of all inputs.
+These invariants can then explain part of the model and could potentially be used as partial specifications or test cases.

 ### (Testing ML Frameworks)